 ▲▲ Natural History Museum A Darwinian’s delight, packed with stuffed creatures, engaging exhibits, and enthralled kids.

-▲▲ Greenwich Seafaring borough just east of the city center, with visit-worthy Cutty Sark tea clipper, Royal Observatory, and other maritime sights.
+▲▲ Greenwich Seafaring borough just east of the city center, with Cutty Sark tea clipper, Royal Observatory, other maritime sights, and a pleasant market.

 ▲ Courtauld Gallery Fine collection of paintings filling one wing of the Somerset House, a grand 18th-century palace.